jeffreybiles/phoenix-tutorial-website/lib/book/book-combined.md

 ## Using Arguments

-The `recombine` function is a pretty cool, but it always uses the default phrase defined elsewhere in the module.
+The `recombine` function is pretty cool, but it always uses the default phrase defined elsewhere in the module.
 What if we wanted to allow the user the option of putting in their own phrase?

 First we'll see how to *make* them input their own phrase: